top of page

 If you need personal guidance on your belting, book a lesson with Tina and she'll help you make adjustments that will make you wonder “why aren’t other coaches teaching me this!”

-Tina Golden is a voice teacher who studies holistic, science-based, and brain-based training to help singers achieve their vocal goals without losing their voice.
+Tina Golden is a voice teacher who studies holistic, science-based, and brain-based training to help singers achieve their vocal goals on singing with more control